nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/w15c2/tusk/logic/Logic.java)

-1. `Logic` uses the `TaskCommandsParser` class to parse the user command.
+1. `Logic` uses the `TaskCommandsParser` class calls the `ParserSelector` class to select the appropriate parser.
+2. After the appropriate parser is selected, the parser prepares the `Command` object.
 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.